|

 Supreme Instruments was formed in 1926 in Greenwood Mississippi.

-Supreme's founder Jewell R. Williams, owned
+Supreme's founder Jewell R. Williams, owned the company until 1930.

-in the 1930's, he moved to Little Rock Arkansas and started the Apparatus Design Company
+When Williams left Supreme Instruments, he moved to Little Rock Arkansas and started the Apparatus Design Company

 which manufactured Confidence Tube Testers.